-The government of the Province of Ontario has filed a healthcare reimbursement claim against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco Damages and Health Care Costs Recovery Act 2009 enacted in that Province.
-Both Imperial, the UK Companies and the RJR Companies have all been named as defendants.
-Imperial, the UK Companies and the RJR Companies have filed defences.
-The parties completed significant document production in summer of 2017 and discoveries are expected to commence in 2018.
-The province has stated its claim to be worth CAD\$50 billion.
-No trial date has been set, but the court is considering dates in late 2020, early 2021.
+The government of the Province of Ontario filed a healthcare reimbursement claim against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco Damages and Health Care Costs Recovery Act 2009 enacted in that Province.

-The government of the Province of Newfoundland and Labrador filed a healthcare reimbursement claim in February 2011 against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco Health Care Costs Recovery Act 2006 enacted in that Province.
 Imperial, the UK Companies and the RJR Companies have all been named as defendants.
+The defences of Imperial, the UK Companies and the RJR Companies have been filed.
+The parties completed significant document production in summer of 2017 and discoveries commenced in the fall of 2018.
+On 15 June 2018, the province delivered an expert report quantifying its damages in the range of CAD\$280 billion (approximately £161 billion) - CAD\$630 billion (approximately £362 billion) in 2016/2017 dollars for the period 1954 - 2060, and the Province amended the damages sought in its Statement of Claim to CAD\$330 billion (approximately £190 billion).
+On 31 January 2019, the Province delivered a further expert report claiming an additional CAD\$9.4 billion (approximately £5.4 billion) - CAD\$10.9 billion in damages (approximately £6.3 billion) in respect of environmental tobacco smoke.
+No trial date has been set.

-The case is under case management and Imperial, the UK Companies and the RJR Companies have filed defences.
-The province began its document production in March 2018.
+The government of the Province of Newfoundland and Labrador filed a healthcare reimbursement claim in February 2011 against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco Health Care Costs Recovery Act 2001 enacted in that Province.
+Imperial, the UK Companies and the RJR Companies have all been named as defendants.
+The case is at an early case management stage.
+The defences of Imperial, the UK Companies and the RJR Companies have been filed and the province began its document production in March 2018.
 Damages have not been quantified by the province.
 No trial date has been set.

-The government of the Province of Saskatchewan filed a healthcare reimbursement claim in June 2012 against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco

-Damages and Health Care Costs Recovery Act 2012 enacted in that Province.
+The government of the Province of Saskatchewan filed a healthcare reimbursement claim in June 2012 against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco Damages and Health Care Costs Recovery Act 2007 enacted in that Province.
 Imperial, the UK Companies and the RJR Companies have all been named as defendants.
 This case is at an early case management stage.
-Defences were filed by Imperial, the UK Companies and the RJR Companies and the next step will be document production, which the parties have deferred for the time being.
+The defences of Imperial, the UK Companies and the RJR Companies have been filed and the province has delivered a test shipment of documents.
 Damages have not been quantified by the province.
 No trial date has been set.

 The government of the Province of Manitoba filed a healthcare reimbursement claim in May 2012 against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Tobacco Damages Health Care Costs Recovery Act 2006 enacted in that Province.
 Imperial, the UK Companies and the RJR Companies have all been named as defendants.
 This case is at an early case management stage.
-Defences were filed by Imperial, the UK Companies and the RJR Companies and document production is underway.
+The defences of Imperial, the UK Companies and the RJR Companies have been filed and document production is underway.
 Damages have not been quantified by the province.
 No trial date has been set.

 The government of the Province of Alberta filed a healthcare reimbursement claim in June 2012 against domestic and foreign tobacco 'manufacturers', pursuant to the provisions of the Crown's Right of Recovery Act 2009 enacted in that Province.
 Imperial, the UK Companies and the RJR Companies have all been named as defendants.
-This case is at an early case management stage and Imperial, the UK Companies and the RJR Companies have filed defences.
-The province has delivered its first tranche of productions.
-The province has stated its claim to be worth CAD\$10 billion.
+This case is at an early case management stage.
+The defences of Imperial, the UK Companies and the RJR Companies have been filed and document production is underway.
+The province has stated its claim to be worth CAD\$10 billion (approximately £5.7 billion).
 No trial date has been set.